 The Department of Immigration and Border Protection recognises the following relationship formats – spouse (married), intending to marry (soon), or de facto partner.

 The marriage must be valid under Australian law.
-Underage, polygamous and same-sex marriages are not legal in Australia.
-Same sex couples are eligible to apply as de facto partners.
+Underage and polygamous are not legal in Australia.
+Same sex marriage is considered legal in Australia.

 Certified copies of marriage certificates must be produced.